 Square South, New York, N.Y.
-10012, for the cost of postage and materials for the Library.
+10012, for the cost of postage and

 Please send spare or duplicate books or other materials on BR to the Library (c/o Don).
 If you have LPs or tapes that you would be willing to lend to the Library for a short time, so that tape copies can be made, please let Don know.